lionheart/requests-cloudkit/README.rst

 Requests-CloudKit |ci| |downloads| |version|
 ============================================

 This project provides an authentication handler for Apple's CloudKit server-to-server API for the requests Python library.
 In English, this means that this library lets you interact with CloudKit with Python in a server environment.
-It just has two dependencies--`requests <https://github.com/requests/requests>`_ and python-ecdsa--and lets you skip all of the dull and boring cryptographic signing steps when authenticating with CloudKit on your own.
+It just has two dependencies--`requests <https://github.com/kennethreitz/requests>`_ and python-ecdsa--and lets you skip all of the dull and boring cryptographic signing steps when authenticating with CloudKit on your own.
+While the underlying code is pretty straightforward, there was no correct code sample available online that described how to do this--but now there is!

 Installation
 ------------